 Because of the popularity and challenging nature of our ExpeditionPlus! adventures, we ask you submit a quick application for this expedition.
 Click here to fill out the ExpeditionPlus! application today.

-Day 1: Gather in Puerto Montt, Chile, bus transfer to Ancud, Chiloé
+Day 1: January 12, 2015 Meet in Puerto Varas and transfer Chiloé

 Highlights: Chiloe IslandOur trip begins today with a shuttle to Ancud, Chiloé where we fit bicycles and take a warm-up ride to get the travel kinks out of our legs.
 Founded in 1767, Ancund was a fortified city, a base for seafarers coming north around Cape Horn, and the last Spanish stronghold in Chile.
 Chiloé is a fascinating island with one of the largest indigenous populations of any place in Chile.
 Dinner together.

 Day 2: January 13: Dip your toe in the Pacific Ocean

 Highlights: Magellan and Humboldt penguins colony, walk on beachWe’re in Ancud again tonight but we'll take an excursion today to be sure our bikes are properly fitted and to walk on the beach at Puñihuil, the only place in Chile where both the Magellan and Humboldt penguins breed.
 We have a dual purpose with today’s ride: one is to visit the penguin colony and the other is to dip our toes in the Pacific Ocean on this spectacularly remote beach.
 Tomorrow we'll begin our two-plus week journey east for our dip in the Atlantic Ocean.
 Our ride from Ancud is 30 km. one- way.
 We'll take spend some time visitng the Penguins, have lunch and then pedal back.
 Dinner is on your own.
 Estimated mileage: 60 km.
 (37 miles)

 Day 3: January 14: East Coast of Chiloé Island

 Highlights: Fishing port, East coast of Chiloé IslandOur route today takes us on the Panamerican Highway for a stretch, then off to the east coast of Chiloé Island.
 We’ll end our day in Dalcahue, a fishing port north and east of Castro, the capital of the island.
 Dinner together this evening.
 Estimated mileage: 90 km (56 miles).

 Day 4: January 15: Explore fishing community, bicycle to Castro